-4.3 Laguna Woods Tree Survey
+4.3 Laguna Woods Village Tree Survey

-The Laguna Woods Village Public Tree Survey was created to understand resident's values and opinions of United Mutual's trees and to offer an open forum for feedback as United Mutual developed its UFMP.
-The six-question survey was open between February 2023 and the end of March 2023 and was disseminated through United Mutual's outreach outlets.
+The Laguna Woods Village Public Tree Survey was created to understand resident's values and opinions of Third Mutual's trees and to offer an open forum for feedback as Third Mutual developed its UFMP.
+The six-question survey was open between February 2023 to the end of March 2023 and was disseminated through Third Mutual's outreach outlets.
 In total, 964 survey responses were recorded.
 The results of the survey are summarized in Table 16 below.
-Exhibit 13 shows visual aid material developed for the community tree survey.
+Additional summaries to two questions in the form of word clouds are included in Exhibits 13 and 14 below.